harleydutton/tabula-rasa/README.md

 ## About
 This README is not intended to be part of Tabula Rasa.
 Instead it is a meta-document for tracking design, philosophy, formatting, and tasks.
 Created by Harley Dutton.

+### From the Intro:
+Tabula Rasa is a worldbuilding framework and a rules-light, generic roleplaying game that lets players create their own skills.

+The worldbuilding framework produces a Setting.
+Settings are short, standardized, and easily sharable descriptions of a single place within a world.
+The intent is that Settings can be used to quickly understand a part of the world such that a player can create a Character or the Storyteller can create an Adventure.

+The roleplaying system is generic so it will work with any Setting produced by the worldbuilding framework.
+The rules are minimal meaning you and your group should be able to create any character imaginable within the setting and start playing very quickly!

 ## Philosophy
 - Plays fast
 - Players make skills